hpssjellis/magenta-music-layer-research/README.md

 June29, 2016

-Clyp.it links for anyone who can't play online the midi or mp3 files Inputs
+Clyp.it links for anyone who can't play online the github midi or mp3 files

+**Inputs

 [Rocksetta-Magenta-Research-input-1-a-few-of-my-favorite-things](https://clyp.it/gvz5zm1s)